- Programs of Study

 Credits Credits 1 - 15 ≥1.5 16 - 30 ≥1.6 31 - 45 ≥1.8 46+ ≥2.0

 The first semester a student does not earn the minimum CUM GPA required for Satisfactory Academic Standing, the student will be placed on Academic Warning and restricted to a maximum of 13 credits in the next semester of attendance.

 A student who pre-registers for more than 13 credits in the next semester and is classified as in Academic Warning status after grades are processed, must make the necessary course credit load adjustment.
-If a student does not reduce his/her credit load to 13 or less, he/she will have their course load reduced by the academic advisor.
-The academic advisor will contact the student to provide advisement and assistance to make the credit load reduction.
-If the student cannot be reached or not follow-up as agreed, the student will be informed in writing, either by letter or email, before the academic advisor reduces the student's credits to 13.
+If a student does not reduce his/her credit load to 13 or less, he/she will have their course load reduced by the program advisor.
+The program advisor will contact the student to provide advisement and assistance to make the credit load reduction.
+If the student cannot be reached or not follow-up as agreed, the student will be informed in writing, either by letter or email, before the program advisor reduces the student's credits to 13.

 - Academic Probation